mandrasch/vite-php-setup-ddev-test/README.md

 WIP, just demo repo

 Fork of https://github.com/andrefelipe/vite-php-setup, this setup uses a custom port (5133).
+Vite 3 is used, thanks to @andrefelipe for providing.

+This repo adds DDEV support.

 ## Run it